-• The PM-10 monitoring network in Clark County shows the Las Vegas area is currently violating the 24-hour PM-10 standard.
+The PM-10 monitoring network in Clark County shows the Las Vegas area is currently violating the 24-hour PM-10 standard.
 However, Clark County DAQM submitted information to EPA showing attainment of the annual PM-10 standard as of 2001.
-The PM-10 Plan includes a request for a five-year extension of the 24-hour standard.
+EPA's approval of the PM-10 Plan grants a five-year extension (until December 31, 2006) to the area to attain the 24-hour PM-10 standard.